cloudfoundry/stratos/docs/developers-guide.md

 go build
 ```

-The back-end executable is named `jetstream` and should be created within the `src/jetstream' folder.
+The back-end executable is named `jetstream` and should be created within the `src/jetstream` folder.

 To run, ensure you have set the following environment variables:

-UAA_ENDPOINT - the URL of your UAA (for example for PCF Dev, use: UAA_ENDPOINT=https://login.local.pcfdev.io)
+`UAA_ENDPOINT` - the URL of your UAA (for example for PCF Dev, use: `UAA_ENDPOINT=https://login.local.pcfdev.io`)
-CONSOLE_CLIENT - the Client ID to use when authenticating against your UAA (defaults to: 'cf')
+`CONSOLE_CLIENT` - the Client ID to use when authenticating against your UAA (defaults to: 'cf')
-CONSOLE_CLIENT_SECRET - the Client ID to use when authenticating against your UAA (defaults to empty)
+`CONSOLE_CLIENT_SECRET` - the Client ID to use when authenticating against your UAA (defaults to empty)

 then run: